yongkotaro/workpal/README.md

 DB_PASSWORD=
 ```

-Follow the commands below to nstall the relevant packages and start the server:
+Follow the commands below to install the relevant packages and start the server:

 ```
 npm install